swarali-desai/data-512-course-project/README.md

 | **Unnamed: 5**   | Placeholder for missing or unused data; typically blank (e.g., NaN).                                             |
 | **Cause**        | Identifies the cause associated with the recorded value (e.g., Cause: Fire, Cause: Unknown Mechanism or Intent). |

-## Set-up required

-## Usage

-`estimate_wildfire_smoke_impacts.ipynb` : This notebook will calculate the smoke estimates and collect the wildfire data.
-`epa_air_quality_history.ipynb` : This notebook will get the AQI data for monitoring stations near Alexandria.
-`data_visualization_smoke_estimate.ipynb` : This notebook will create the data visualizations.

-To run all of these notebooks we need to install a few packages which are included at the top of every notebook.
-Running every cell in these notebooks will result in creating intermediary files.

-## Data Aquisition
+#### Aquisition and processing

 I am analyzing forest fires in [Alexandria, VA](https://en.wikipedia.org/wiki/Alexandria,_Virginia).
 Alexandria is an independent city (not bound to any county), in the northern region of the Commonwealth of Virginia, United States.
 The latitude and longitude information is acquired from Wikipedia.
 Using the reference code provided I have gathered the wildfire data for places around Alexandria using the latitude and longitude information.

-Note: The data aquisition process is very long and to optimize I have implemented multithreading which requires multiple cores to run the code thus the total time taken to process the code was about 40 minutes.
-I have added the code to run on single core in the appendix section of the `estimate_wildfire_smoke_impacts.ipynb` notebook.
+The data aquisition process for wildfire is very long and to optimize I have implemented multithreading which requires multiple cores to run the code thus the total time taken to process the code was about 40 minutes.
+I have added the code to run on single core in the appendix section of the [1_generate_smoke_estimates.ipynb](/src/1_generate_smoke_estimates.ipynb) notebook.

-Note: Every intermediary file generated is too large to upload on github.
-If one wishes to veiw these they can be found [here](https://drive.google.com/drive/folders/1dWt8MMqGIDIjCQV1C0WSVlquPa3h5bz_?usp=drive_link)

-## Creating fire smoke estimates

-The code to develop smoke estimate can be found within `src/estimate_wildfire_smoke_impacts.ipynb`

-As part of part 1 - Common analysis I need to find annual estimate of smoke seen by Alexandria, VA during the fire season.

-Smoke estimate should adhere to the following conditions:

--   The estimate only considers the last 60 years of wildland fire data (1961-2021).
--   The estimate only considers fires that are within 650 miles of your assigned city.
--   Defines the annual fire season as running from May 1st through October 31st.

-Key factors:

--   Linear Decay of Impact by Distance: We assume that the smoke effect decreases linearly with distance.
--   Direct Proportionality to Fire Size: Larger fires produce more smoke, which affects the air quality more.
--   Cumulative Annual Smoke: A cumulative smoke effect for each year is initially used to give an aggregate yearly smoke estimate for simplicity.
--   Circleness_scale is used to represent the intensity of the fire with reference to [this](https://wfca.com/wildfire-articles/fire-intensity-an-in-depth-guide/)

-My idea for smoke estimate to find the annual smoke estimates which is inversely propotional to the distance of the fire from the city and directly propotional to the size of the fire.
-The intensity of the fire is depended on the circleness_scale which determines how intense the fire was.
-Thus it is directly proportional in my estimate with some adjustment.
-The type of fire was encoded for calculation and was propotional to my smoke estimate.
-There could also be other factors like the wind conditions and seasons which might affect the smoke estimates but this information is not available to us right now, otherwise that could be used as factor to be multiplied.

-### Smoke Estimate Calculation

-Finally the `smoke_estimate` calculation is derived from several wildfire attributes, using the following formula:

-`smoke_estimate = ((0.5 + circleness_scale) / 2) * fire_type_encoded * size * (1 / shortest_distance)`

-#### Formula Components

--   **`circleness_scale`**: A shape factor, with values closer to 1 indicating more circular fires.
--   **`fire_type_encoded`**: Encoded numeric value for the fire type, allowing differentiation between fire types.
--   **`size`**: The size of the fire in acres.
--   **`shortest_distance`**: The closest distance of the fire to the target location, with closer fires having a more significant impact.

-## Gathering AQI data

-The code to gather data can be found within `/src/epa_air_quality_history.ipynb`
+The code to gather data can be found within [2_generate_AQI_data.ipynb](/src/2_generate_AQI_data.ipynb)

 We need to get the actual AQI data from the monitoring stations around Alexandria.
 For this I have implemented the bounding box approach which requires about 50 minutes to run to get the particulate and gaseous particle data.